dirkraft/GetURI/README.md

 This is so dumb it doesn't deserve to even be a repo.
-But in an effort to not infect other codebases with this terrible (except as an insidious dependency), it has been placed here.
+But in an effort to not infect other codebases with this terrible code (except as an insidious dependency), it has been placed here.

 GetURI
 ======